FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/email/README.md

 * CC: (Optional) Input field for the "CC" recipients.
 Single email address or or semi-colon-separated list of addresses.
 * Subject: Input field for the email subject
 * Body: Text area for the email body
 * Attachment: (Optional) Input field for the attachment.
-Can be a file accessible to the vCommander service account, in-line content, or a variable that resolves to a file or the attachment content.
+Can be a file accessible to the Commander service account, in-line content, or a variable that resolves to a file or the attachment content.
 * Content Type: (Optional) Input field for the attachment content type.
 Required if attachment is specified.
 For valid options, see https://www.iana.org/assignments/media-types/media-types.xhtml.

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.
+Plug-in workflow steps are supported with Commander release 7.0.2 and higher.

-See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.
+See [Adding plug-in workflow steps](http://docs.embotics.com/Commander/Using-Plug-In-WF-Steps.htm#Adding) in the Commander documentation to learn how to install this package.

 ## Return codes